ymw0331/vanilla-javascript-20-projects/readme.md

 **Joke Teller** - _Fetch, Async/Await, Joke API, Text-to-Speech_<br>
 <em>
-This fun web app tells jokes using the Fetch API to retrieve jokes from an external Joke API.
-Async/Await is used to handle asynchronous programming, and Text-to-Speech is used to voice the jokes aloud.
+Tells jokes by retrieving them from an external Joke API using the Fetch API and Async/Await, and voices the jokes aloud using Text-to-Speech.
 </em>

 🔗 <https://vjs-wayney-joke-teller.netlify.app/>